cdot/Squirrel/README.md

 prefer fake information that has been generated specifically for use with that one site, and never used elsewhere.

-All this secret information!
+That's a lot of secret information!
 How can we be expected to remember it all?
 Answer - we can't.
 So most people have a place - electronic or physical - where they write down their passwords.
 An unencrypted electronic document is a really, really, bad idea.
 A physical book is